Finding your Local Offer.

-Douglas Silas is a lawyer who specialises in SEN. He gives wonderful talks which are full of useful ideas based on his experience of representing parents for many years.
+Douglas Silas is a lawyer who specialises in SEN. He gives talks which are full of useful ideas based on his experience of representing parents for many years.
 His website is a wonderful resource which provides a list of specialist schools and other organisations.
+See here.
 He has also published an ebook called 'A Guide to the SEN Code of Practice' which has all the information you will need to understand the new SEND system.
 Being an ebook it will no doubt be updated as changes to the system are made.
-He has recently produced an App called SEN: FYI.

 IAS are available to parents in every Local Authority.
 They were formally known as PPO (Parent Partnership Officers).
 They are often very knowledgeable about local services and have had legal training from IPSEA.

-You can find your local IAS service here.
+You can find your local SENDIAS service here.

 We strongly advise you to get to know this website which is a treasure trove of valuable information not just about the new SEND system but you may well find the answer to your specific queries on this website.
 They also have a General Advice and a Tribunal Support Service for parents who need help with submitting an appeal.
 Both of these services are accessed through booking an appointment.

-If you need to find out more about Social Care and the law (for both children and adults) , this website is a treasure trove of resources.
+If you need to find out more about Social Care and the law (for both children and adults) , his website is a treasure trove of resources.
+Please see here.
 Luke also provides talks to Parent Forums.